dosullivan557/Front-End-Assignment/readme.md

 I am using 2 api's on my website; Flickr and Wikipedia.
 In the about tab, there is a section which is dedicated to inspirations.
 Using this information, I pull in images by this artist (Vincent Van Gogh), and it displays these images on the page.
 I then pull in a Wikipedia link to a page about him, and then displays it as an anchor tag on the website.

 ## Image compression
 I used a website that applies compression algorithms to different image files and removes all unnecessary data from the image file.
 I used [Imagerecycle](https://www.imagerecycle.com), which uses an algorithm which changes the compression method depending on what file extension is being used.
+This allowed me to save 16.64MB of data.
+## Quality and performance
+[Dareboost](https://www.dareboost.com/) allows web developers to see what practices are being used on a website, as well as saying which ones are good or bad.
+As well as this, the website breaks down loads of information about the website, including time load, what is taking the time, and recommended practices.z

 ## Accessibility
 [Accessibility - W3C - World Wide Web Consortium](https://www.w3.org/standards/webdesign/accessibility).
 I used this site to help me understand and implement more accessibility into my website.